 If you’re up for freestyle action, make sure to head over to the Moonshine area for table tops and half-pipes.

-After a long day of shredding for apres ski, head to Coyote Cafe.
-For nightlife, check out the Dusty Boot in Avon.
+After a long day of shredding, the best options for apres ski are the Toscanini Umbrella Bar, Powder 8 Tap (live music), Broken Arrow or the Coyote Cafe.
+For nightlife, check out the Dusty Boot Saloon in Avon.

-Overall, Beaver Creek Ski Area is the 12th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
-Several of the better snowboarding resorts are nearby Beaver Creek Ski Area including Vail Ski Resort and Ski Cooper Ski Area.
+Overall, Beaver Creek Resort is the 12th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
+Several of the better snowboarding resorts are nearby Beaver Creek Resort including Vail Ski Resort and Ski Cooper Ski Area.